Acoustoelectric/Acoustoelectric_Heterogeneous_Simulation/README.md

 </p>

 ## Results Description
-1 through 4 refer to the simulation results from each of the above listed Sim4Lifesimulations in the flowchart.
+1 through 4 refer to the simulation results from each of the above listed simulations in the flowchart.
 <p align="center">
 	<img src="images/computationpathway.png" height="300">
 </p>